Antonio Mignucci

-Antonio A. Mignucci (born 1964 in San Juan, Puerto Rico) is a biological oceanographer and veterinary technician specializing in the biology, management and conservation of marine mammals.
+Antonio A. Mignucci (born 1964) is a biological oceanographer and veterinary technician specializing in the biology, management and conservation of marine mammals.
 He is the founder of the international non-profit conservation organization Red Caribeña de Varamientos (Caribbean Stranding Network) dedicated to the care, treatment, and rehabilitation of injured or stranded marine mammals, sea turtle and sea birds.
 As a scientist, Mignucci is an expert in endangered tropical marine mammals and a specialist in the West Indian manatee, and since 2009, the director of the Puerto Rico Manatee Conservation Center.

 Early life and education

 Antonio Mignucci was born in San Juan, Puerto Rico in 1964.
 Mignucci graduated with a Bachelor of Science in Zoology from Colorado State University in 1986.
 Subsequently, he received a Master of Arts in Marine Affairs in 1989 from the University of Rhode Island.
-In 1996, Mignucci received a Doctor of Philosophy in Marine Sciences in Biological Oceanography from the University of Puerto Rico at Mayagüez.
+In 1996, Mignucci obtained a Doctor of Philosophy in Marine Sciences in Biological Oceanography from the University of Puerto Rico at Mayagüez.
 He is a Post-Doctoral Fellow from the Sirenia Project affiliated with the Florida Caribbean Science Center.
-His doctorate research centers in marine sciences with emphasis in aquatic animal health.
+His doctorate research centered in aquatic animal health, particularly strandings and necropsies of whales, dolphins, and manatees.
 During his doctoral studies, he founded the international non-profit conservation organization Red Caribeña de Varamientos (Caribbean Stranding Network).
-In 2018, Mignucci earned an Associate of Science in Veterinary Technology from Penn Foster College.
+In 2018, Mignucci earned an Associate of Science in Veterinary Technology from Penn Foster College, and in 2023 became a Certified Aquatic Veterinary Technician (CertAqVNT) under the World Aquatic Veterinary Medical Association.
 Academic positions include Assistant Professor of Biology and Environmental Sciences at the University of Puerto Rico (1996–1998), Professor of Oceanography and Environmental Sciences at the Universidad Metropolitana (1998–2005), Research Professor at the Inter American University of Puerto Rico (2009 to 2013).
-He is currently a full professor of marine sciences at the Inter American University of Puerto Rico at Bayamón.
+He is currently a full professor of marine sciences at the Inter American University of Puerto Rico at Bayamón, and adjunct professor of Ross University School of Veterinary Medicine.

 Career

 Research

 As a scientist, Mignucci researches the biogeography, stranding and mortality of marine mammals, and studies their ecology through boat and aerial surveys, and the use of satellite transmitters.
 He also researches marine populations with the use of genetic tools.
 He is internationally recognized for his work on whales, dolphins, manatees and seals throughout the Caribbean.
 He has also lectured extensively in schools, universities and community-based non-profit organizations both in Puerto Rico and abroad.
 Mignucci serves as consultant to different public and private organizations on the development of holding facilities and on husbandry techniques for marine species, particularly manatees.
-He has also been scientific advisor to aquaria and research laboratories throughout the West Indies, Central and South America on medical treatment and husbandry techniques for captive manatees.
-In doing so, he has traveled extensively in the US, Caribbean, South America, Europe and Japan.
-He actively serves as environmental consultant to government agencies and private corporations throughout the world, on marine wildlife studies and recovery efforts of endangered species.
+He has also been scientific advisor to aquaria, non-profit conservation organizations, and research laboratories throughout the Caribbean, Central and South America, Europe, Africa, Taiwan, and United Arab Emirates, on medical treatment and husbandry techniques for captive manatees.
+In doing so, he has traveled extensively around the World.
+He actively serves as environmental consultant to government agencies, non-profit organizations, and private corporations throughout the world, on marine wildlife studies and recovery efforts of endangered species.